How to Mount a Flat Screen TV on a Wall

 - Affix to the wall with painter’s tape.

-- Test out that location from different locations around the room – make sure it’s centered and isn’t positioned so high that it strains your neck when you look at it.
+- Test out that location from different locations around the room.
+Make sure that it is centered and isn’t positioned so high that it strains your neck when you look at it.

-Tip: Do not use hollow-wall anchors as they cannot support TV wall mount brackets.
+You must screw into studs when mounting a TV on the wall.
+Do not use hollow-wall anchors as they cannot support the weight of TV wall mount brackets and the television.

-- Once you’ve picked an ideal location for the television, run the stud finder along the top of the paper.
+- Once you’ve picked an ideal location for hanging a TV on the wall, run a stud finder along the top of the paper.

-- Use a stud finder to locate the two studs in your wall that will support your TV.
+- Locate the two studs in your wall that will support your TV.
+(Some models are fastened to only one stud.)

 - Mark the location of each stud’s center with a pencil.
 Use a nail to confirm a stud has been located.